AaqibZ/Diffusion-Models/README.md

 A: Select "idealized" (IC with p=1) or "none" - the system will still provide valid recommendations.

 **Q: Are these models implemented in the code?**
-A: No, this is a recommendation system.
-You must implement the models yourself.
+A: Yes, this is a recommendation system.
+You can implement the models by selecting the datasets and python files for choosen class.

 **Q: How accurate are these recommendations?**
 A: Based on empirical validation across 9 real-world datasets with 86 models.
 See paper for details.